About Security Groups

 For more information, see About Security Group Rules.

-Security Groups for Virtual Private Clouds
+Security Groups for Nets

-Default security groups in VPCs are created with outbound rules allowing all outbound flows. |
+Default security groups in Nets are created with outbound rules allowing all outbound flows.

-Initial outbound rules allow all outbound flows including to the Internet, but instances cannot access the Internet until an Internet gateway is attached to the VPC and the 0.0.0.0/0 CIDR is routed to the Internet gateway. |
+Initial outbound rules allow all outbound flows including to the internet, but VMs cannot access the internet until an internet gateway is attached to the Net and the 0.0.0.0/0 CIDR is routed to the internet gateway.

 For more information, see About Security Group Rules.